microsoft/entref-spring-boot/ui/integration-test-tool/README.md

 ### Run

-Run `npm test` from the project directory
+Run `npm test` from the project directory.

 ## FAQ